frankie-mcdonald/artist-website/README.md

-# 🎨 Kaya's Portfolio Website
+# 🎨 Frankie's Portfolio Website

 Welcome to my personal website!
 I'm Frankie, a multidisciplinary creator focused on **3D animation** and **web development**.
 This site is a digital space where I showcase my journey through storytelling, design, and code.